Ferryland (electoral district)

 Ferryland is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
-As of 2011, there are 8,571 eligible voters living within the district.
+In 2011, there were 8,571 eligible voters living within the district.

 This was the most strongly anti-Confederation area of the province in the late 1940s, but turned Liberal in the 1950s and 1960s.
 It is historically a fishing district, but tourism has been growing.
-Ferryland contains part of the City of St. John's in the area of Lower Goulds as well as the communities of: Admiral's Cove, Aquaforte, Bay Bulls, Bauline East, Biscay Bay, Brigus South, Burnt Cove, Calvert, Cape Broyle, Cappahayden, Daniel's Point, Fermeuse, Ferryland, Kingman's Cove, La Manche, Mobile, Petty Harbour–Maddox Cove, Port Kirwan, Portugal Cove South, Renews, St. Michael's, St. Shotts, Tors Cove, Trepassey and Witless Bay.
+Ferryland contains part of the city of St. John's in the area of Lower Goulds as well as the communities of: Admiral's Cove, Aquaforte, Bay Bulls, Bauline East, Biscay Bay, Brigus South, Burnt Cove, Calvert, Cape Broyle, Cappahayden, Daniel's Point, Fermeuse, Ferryland, Kingman's Cove, La Manche, Mobile, Petty Harbour–Maddox Cove, Port Kirwan, Portugal Cove South, Renews, St. Michael's, St. Shotts, Tors Cove, Trepassey, and Witless Bay.
 The district is considered a Progressive Conservative (PC) stronghold.

-Bordering districts include Conception Bay South, Harbour Main, Mount Pearl-Southlands, Placentia-St. Mary's and Waterford Valley.
+Bordering districts include Conception Bay South, Harbour Main, Mount Pearl-Southlands, Placentia-St. Mary's, and Waterford Valley.